 2. Copying the .apk files to the Android device

 You can copy the apk files from a PC by connecting your Android device via a USB cable.
 For Android 4.x, the device will appear in the “My Computer” list of devices on your Windows PC when you connect the device.
 You may need to unlock the device before connecting.

+You can also download the APK files directly to the device, either through the web browser, or via an application like OneDrive to synchronise the files to the device.

 3. Install applications from the .apk files.

 The file you need for the required application is:

-ODK Collect v1.4.4 rev 1045.apk
+ODK Collect < add recent required version here >

 Once the .apk file is copied to your Android device, find it in the file manager and tap to open it.
 You will be prompted to confirm that you wish to install the software.
 If a different version of the application is already installed, it will ask if you wish to replace it with this version.
 Usually you will not want to; unless you know you are installing a newer version.

 Installing ODK Collect (and other applications) from the Play Store

-We strongly advise you to use the .apk files to install the software you need for the survey, but the following instructions are provided just in case that doesn't work.
-Please only use the following method if really necessary.

 Before you can download applications from the Play Store, you need to add a valid Google Account to your Android device.
 The following information is taken from the Google support article at:

 https://support.google.com/a/users/answer/1738362?hl=en